 While these recent demonstrations of single- and multi-pole devices were implemented in suspended silicon waveguides, the PPER concept can be realized in other systems where distinct optical fields are coupled to mutual acoustic resonances.
 Potential systems include multi-core fiber \cite{diamandi2017opto}, as well as systems where optical fields are guided in different spatial modes \cite{kittlaus2018non}, or are separated in wavelength \cite{shin2013tailorable}.
 The modularity of the PPER system and the large design space enable numerous applications, ranging from high performance RF photonic filters to high resolution channelizers and distributed sensors.
-With the advances of chip integrated light sources, modulators and detectors, complex chip-integrated RF photonic systems can be feasibly engineered using the PPER scheme.
+With the advances of chip-integrated light sources, modulators and detectors, complex integrated RF-photonic systems can be feasibly engineered using the PPER scheme.